fastrgv/RufasSok/README.md

 EG on Linux type
 	hbox4 games/pico_22.sok 22 3

+EG on OSX type
+	hbox4_osx games/pico_22.sok 22 3

 ----------------------------------------------

 ## what is special about this project?

 It uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
-Compiles and runs on Windows, GNU/Linux systems.
+Compiles and runs on Windows, OSX, GNU/Linux systems.

 Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin GLFW3 binding, a thin OpenGL binding, a PNG reader by Stephen Sanguine & Dimitry Anisimkov, and a GNAT compiler.